10 Best Competitive Keyword Research Tools (2026)

 • Scroll to the Organic keyword tab and click the View Detailed Report button.

-• Or, in the left-side menu, go to Organic Traffic Research — Keywords.
+• Or, in the left-side menu, go to Organic Traffic Research Keywords.

 What SE Ranking Does Best

-Search Engine Ranking is a tool which will give you a 360 view of your competitor’s keyword strategy.
+Search Engine Ranking is a tool that will give you a 360 view of your competitor’s keyword strategy.
 You will get a list of keywords it ranks for.
 You will also get each keyword’s search volume and difficulty.
 You will also get its search intent and the SERP features it triggers.
 You will see how well a competitor ranks for a keyword.
-You will also see how positions changed over the last month.
+You will also see how positions have changed over the last month.
 If necessary, you can tap into deeper historical data as well.

 You can also take your research one step further.
 Compare your target keywords with those of several competitors to find keyword gaps.